Skip to main content

 web3names

-In short, web3names are user-friendly aliases for KILT DIDs.
-They serve the same purpose that domain names do for IP addresses: who knows the IP address under the kilt.io domain name? 🤷🏽♀️ There is a one-to-one relationship between DIDs and web3names.
-This means that a KILT DID can be linked to only one web3name, and a web3name can be claimed only by one DID.
+web3names are user-friendly aliases for KILT DIDs.
+They serve the same purpose as domain names for IP addresses.
+Do you know the IP address for the "kilt.io" domain name? 🤷🏽♀️ There is a one-to-one relationship between DIDs and web3names.
+This means that you can link a KILT DID to only one web3name, and a web3name can only claim one DID.

 • lowercase letters, from a to z